1Password/terraform-provider-onepassword/CONTRIBUTING.md

 Documentation is generated for the provider using the [terraform documentation plugin](https://github.com/hashicorp/terraform-plugin-docs).
 This plugin uses the schema `Description` field in conjunction with the contents of the `/templates` and `/examples` folders to generate the `/docs` content.

-To regenerate the `/docs` markdown run
+To regenerate the `/docs` markdown run:

 ```sh
 $ go generate